k4cg/nichtparasoup/python-package/docs/web-api/status/blacklist.md

 # web-api: blacklist status

-Information about the blacklist.
+information about the blacklist.

-Each crawled non-generic image is added into the blacklist right away to sircumvent duplications. this means the blacklist is constantly growing.
+each crawled non-generic image is added into the blacklist right away to circumvent duplications. this means the blacklist is constantly growing.
-When the web-api's [`/reset`](../reset.md) is triggered successfully, the blacklist gets flushed.
+when the web-api's `/reset` is triggered successfully, the blacklist gets flushed.

-Call via `/status/blacklist`.
+call via `/status/blacklist`.

-HTTP Status Code: 200.

-Example response:
+example response:

 ```json
 {